ndmitchell/bake/README.md

 * _Productive teams_ which are regularly pushing code, many times a day.
 * _Semi-trusted teams_ where code does not go through manual code review, but code does need to pass a test suite and perhaps some static analysis.
 People are assumed to be fallible.

-To give a flavour, the web GUI looks of a running bake system looks like:
+To give a flavour, the web GUI looks of a running Bake system looks like:

 ![](https://raw.githubusercontent.com/ndmitchell/bake/master/screenshot-part.png)